guyllaumedemers/SCM-Project-Management-and-version-control/README.md

-# Software configuration management, Introduction to project management and version control
+ï»¿# Software configuration management, Introduction to project management and version control

 ### Using a version control system and why it matters.